Carob is a delicious dark chocolate-like drink. It is a healthy, antioxidant-rich drink that’s filling and tastes pretty good.

 Carob Powder – Made from the pods of the carob tree, the pods are dried, roasted, and ground into a powder.
 The powder doesn’t taste exactly like chocolate, it is milder and sweeter but it is an exceptionally great alternative to chocolate.
 Carob powder doesn’t contain caffeine or theobromine, stimulants found in chocolate.

 Carob powder can be used as a one-to-one substitute for chocolate powder in recipes.
 You can purchase the carob in health food stores or online.

 Almond Milk – For this recipe, I used unsweetened almond milk but you can use the sweetened kind if you do then lower the amount of added sweetener.

 Coconut Milk – I added coconut milk for flavor, it combines well with carob, but you can leave it out if you choose.

-Maple Syrup - I loved the flavor of maple syrup as a sweetener in this recipe, you can substitute with cane sugar or stevia.
+Maple Syrup – I loved the flavor of maple syrup as a sweetener in this recipe.
+Aside from its natural caramel sweetness, there’s another reason to use maple syrup: it’s actually healthy.
+Yes, pure maple syrup contains minerals such as riboflavin, zinc, magnesium, calcium, and potassium in every spoonful.
+You can substitute it with cane sugar or stevia.